inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 .. .. figure:: media/virt.png
       :align: center

 The simulation is defined in the ``VirtualInterfaces`` configuration in omnetpp.ini.
 Let's see some excerpts from the configuration below.
+First, we configure host1 and host2 to have a virtual interface:

 ..
 First, the virtual interfaces are configured: